sav-che/TL-2/Authors/Torell, Otto Martin {std. Torell}.md

-> [!cite] BHL link: this entry starts at [page 394](https://www.biodiversitylibrary.org/item/103683#page/404/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 394](https://www.biodiversitylibrary.org/page/33212436) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Torell, Otto Martin (1828-1900), Swedish zoologist and geologist; Dr. phil.
 1853; assistant at the Zoological Museum, Lund from 1860; extraordinary professor of zoology and geology ib.
-1866; in charge of the Swedish geological survey Stockholm 1871-1897. (*Torell*).
+1866; in charge of the Swedish geological survey Stockholm 1871-1897.
+**Abbreviated name**: *Torell*

 #### Herbarium and types